twitter/rsc/docs/performance.md

     a source file that declares stubs for referenced definitions from scala-library and the JDK (11028 loc + 182 loc = 11210 loc).

-We have run five families of benchmarks:
+We have run 11 families of benchmarks:
+  * RscNativeSchedule: run the output of rscNative/nativeLink on re2s
+    and Stdlib.scala with -Ystop-after:schedule.
+  * RscSchedule: run the output of rscJVM/compile on re2s and Stdlib.scala
+    with -Ystop-after:schedule.
+  * ScalacName211: run Scalac 2.11.11 on re2s
+    with -d tempdir -usejavacp -Ystop-after:namer.
+  * ScalacName212: run Scalac 2.12.4 on re2s
+    with -d tempdir -usejavacp -Ystop-after:namer.
   * RscNativeTypecheck: run the output of rscNative/nativeLink on re2s
     and Stdlib.scala with -Ystop-after:typecheck.
   * RscTypecheck: run the output of rscJVM/compile on re2s and Stdlib.scala
     with -Ystop-after:typecheck.
-  * ScalacTypecheck: run Scalac on re2s
+  * ScalacTypecheck211: run Scalac 2.11.11 on re2s
     with -d tempdir -usejavacp -Ystop-after:typer.
+  * ScalacTypecheck212: run Scalac 2.12.4 on re2s
+    with -d tempdir -usejavacp -Ystop-after:typer.
-  * ScalacCompile: run Scalac on re2s
+  * ScalacCompile211: run Scalac 2.11.11 on re2s
     with -d tempdir -usejavacp.
+  * ScalacCompile212: run Scalac 2.12.4 on re2s
+    with -d tempdir -usejavacp.
-  * JavacCompile: run Javac on re2j
+  * JavacCompile: run Javac 1.8.0_151 on re2j
     with -d tempdir.

 Every family of benchmarks was run in two different modes: cold (performance